hyus314/Splinters-Pizzeria/README.md

 ## Overview

  - Splinter's pizzeria is a simple front-end project about TMNT's family business.
+The idea is a fan-fiction created by me.

 ## Tech stack